scaceresg/cheatsheet-cloud-cli/kubernetes/kubernetes-cli.md

   -  `--namespace`: Set a namespace

-# Create, Run, Apply, Delete, Scale
+# Create, Run, Apply, Edit, Delete, Scale

+## Create

 * `kubectl create -f [resource_filename]`: Create a resource from a file or from stdin.
 JSON and YAML formats are accepted